-The SNP and the opponents of the Union often portray Westminster as some kind of den of sleaze and bad behaviour.
+The SNP and the opponents of the Union often portray Westminster as some kind of den of sleaze and bad behaviour and inept politicians.
 Of course, it serves their purpose to do so.
 Mostly their claims are exaggerated, but sometimes they might be exploiting a fair point.

 They will always do this.
 After all, there is not a parliament in the entire world which is made out of "perfect" human beings.
 We only need to look at Holyrood itself to see the truth of that!

-But where does Unionism stand when some Members of the British Parliament behave badly, or when the Parliament falls short?
+But where does Unionism stand when some Members of the British Parliament behave badly, or when the politicians and Parliament falls short?